Skip to main content

 Too many warningsQuery boundary is too broad or thresholds are not tuned for the assetNarrow the equipment group and review thresholds with the engineer.

-Recommended action is not acceptedConfidence is low or evidence is incompleteKeep the output as an engineering note and request the missing data.
+Recommendation is rejectedConfidence is low or evidence is incompleteKeep the output as an engineering note and request the missing data.

 Validation checklist